Skip to main content

 cd multi-scrobbler

-nvm use # optional, to set correct Node version
+nvm use # optional, sets correct node version when running without devcontainer

 npm install